aviral2552/cleanmymac/README.md

 ## Pre-requisites

-No real requirements.
+You must have `git` and `brew` installed.
+Apart from that, there are no real requirements.
 Use the cleaners that you need to, located in the cleaners directory.

+To install Homebrew open terminal and type

+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+After installing homebres, you can install `git` by typing the following in the terminal

+`brew install git`

 ## Installation

-Open Terminal, go to the folder where you want to install cleanmymac and type
+Open Terminal and type

 `$ git clone git@github.com:thelamehacker/cleanmymac.git && cd cleanmymac && ./install.sh && cd`

+Note: Clean My macOS is always installed in `~/.cleanmymac` directory

 ## Supported commands